Chiloé Island: Land of Myth & Sea

 Some fascinating facts about the potatoes of Chiloé:

-Artesanales de Chiloé, offered a cozy vibe, selling small goods like mugs, slippers and socks, alongside ice cream and the best hot cocoa in town.
+If you need a spot to warm up, stop in Artesanales de Chiloé.
+The cafe offers a cozy vibe, selling small goods like mugs, slippers and socks, alongside ice cream and the best hot cocoa in town.

 From Dalcuhue, we moved to Tenaún, a small village 35 minutes northeast.